apache/openwhisk-deploy-kube/README.md

-To deploy directly from sources, either download the [latest source release](https://github.com/apache/openwhisk-deploy-kube/releases) or `git clone https://github.com/apache/openwhisk-deploy-kube.git` and use the Helm chart from the `helm/openwhisk` folder of the sourc tree.
+To deploy directly from sources, either download the [latest source release](https://github.com/apache/openwhisk-deploy-kube/releases) or `git clone https://github.com/apache/openwhisk-deploy-kube.git` and use the Helm chart from the `helm/openwhisk` folder of the source tree.

 ```shell
 helm install owdev ./helm/openwhisk -n openwhisk --create-namespace -f mycluster.yaml